 - Ignore demands from automated calls.

-- Don’t assume the call, text, or email is legitimate.
-Again, contact people by mail.
+- Don’t assume the call, text or email is legitimate.

 - Check all phone numbers using an iPhone reverse cell search app.

-- Do not engage the person on the phone.
+- Do not talk to the person on the phone.

 - Block phone numbers you suspect to be fake.

 - Store your Social Security card in a safe place.